7 Most Common Real Estate Photo Editing Mistakes and How to Avoid Them

 1. Ignoring the power of natural lighting

 Windows and shades have been the most underrated source of illumination for photos.
-Real estate photo editing will surely be able to adjust lighting quick and help the photo shine with just a few ticks if there is a lot of natural light.
+Real estate photo editing will surely be able to adjust lighting quickly and help the photo shine with just a few ticks if there is a lot of natural light.
 So why isn’t indoor lighting preferred?
-For one they do not provide the level if lighting the way, the sun can.
+For one they do not provide the level of lighting the way, the sun can.
 They are also not as spread out, meaning the photo is at the mercy of the position of these artificial lights.
-This can make it difficult to find a shot with less shadows and ultimately leads to a challenge in enhancement.
+This can make it difficult to find a shot with fewer shadows and ultimately leads to a challenge in enhancement.

 1. Overdoing shadows

 Another no-no in photo editing for real estate is going further than what is needed.
 Specifically for shadows, it will be easily noticeable if you do not control your application of such.
 One instance is drop shadows.
-There will be a limit in making it seem like an object is lifted off the surfaces such as paintings, tables, etc. Putting too much of this ends up in a head scratching scene of an object floating off without being anchored on anything and such mishaps can turn viewers off of the property they are looking at.
+There will be a limit in making it seem like an object is lifted off the surfaces such as paintings, tables, etc. Putting too much of this ends up in a head-scratching scene of an object floating off without being anchored on anything and such mishaps can turn viewers off of the property they are looking at.

 1. Failing to correct the distorted lines

 Inherent to most photos are curved or skewed lines.
-These may appear on anything or any surface which includes walls, furniture, floors, and the likes.
+These may appear on anything or any surface which includes walls, furniture, floors, and the like.
 Most real estate photo editing software will possess the corrective tools for you to make sure they conform to the gridlines and make the photo look to have a straight-on perspective.
-Failing to do so could end up in a lot of criticism and inability to be sold.
+Failing to do so could result in a lot of criticism and an inability to be sold.
 These lines might seem more important than you think so get your real estate photo editing app to do this and avoid the pitfalls of not doing so.

 1. Poorly curated interiors

 Drab and boring bedrooms are always a cause of slow sales.
-You might also want to throw in uninspiring kitchens and living rooms into the mix.
-Editing real estate photos through outsourcing services must be able to show a well-designed space that provides potential buyers a reason to get hooked into the image, daydream about living in it, and making an eventual purchase.
+You might also want to throw uninspiring kitchens and living rooms into the mix.
+Editing real estate photos through outsourcing services must be able to show a well-designed space that provides potential buyers a reason to get hooked on the image, daydream about living in it, and make an eventual purchase.
 Now, it is easier said than done as the work will require having to think but execution has been given a lift through virtual staging which is something worth checking out.

 1. Exaggerating on the edits